MelSumner/ember-a11y-dropdown/README.md

 # ember-a11y-dropdown

+**Note: this is not to replace a `<select>` element in a form.**

-This is an accessible dropdown that you can use in your Ember app for a menu dropdown.
+This is an accessible dropdown that you can use in your Ember app for a menu dropdown-- or [disclosure navigation menu])https://www.w3.org/TR/wai-aria-practices-1.2/examples/disclosure/disclosure-navigation.html)

 It's pretty narrow in scope, and there are other addons that do fancier things.
-There might also be better ways to do it.
-If you feel that is the case, please feel free to file an issue or open a PR.

 Use this addon if you: